Zlyda1993/studious-octo-parakeet/README.md

 # Special Thanks and what i learned

-## Thank you to Phillip Loy, during our tutor session, for helping me understand hwat parts of my code was heading in the write direction and where i needed to move things to get the functions and if statements working.
+## Thank you to Phillip Loy, during our tutor session, for helping me understand what parts of my code was heading in the write direction and where i needed to move things to get the functions and if statements working.
 Also for subtly hinting at what i should do and waiting on it to make since to me therefor allowing me to learn even more and understand how to navigate the functions, variables, and if else statements.